 Estimated shelf life: 2 months (stored in an airtight container away from direct sunlight).

-- Apple cider vinegar (ACV) stinks like smelly socks (point blank), and it’s difficult to get used to, even if the smell does eventually evaporate away.
-The peppermint in this recipe helps mask the smell.
+Apple cider vinegar (ACV) stinks like smelly socks, point blank.
+It’s difficult to get used to, even if the smell does eventually evaporate away.
+The peppermint in this recipe helps to mask the smell.